 Luo Li Rong (pronounced “lolijon”) was born in 1980 in Hunan, China.
 She is a sculptor who graduated in 2005 from the prestigious Beijing Central Academy of Fine Art (CAFA) with honours.
 Luo Li Rong entered the Changsha Academy of Art (Hunan-China) at the age of 18.
 At the age of 20, she joined the CAFA (Beijing) for 5 years in the department of Sun Jia Guo, in the ceramic section with Lu Pin Chang and in the sculpture section with Sun Jia Bo.

 During this period, she participated in many public sculpture projects, notably for the 2008 Beijing Olympic Games, installed in Da Lian Park.
 Her graduation project was awarded several prizes.

-Now living in Europe, she has seen since 2014 a rising recognition and appreciation of her art from international galleries and collectors.
+Now living in Europe for several years, she has been gaining recognition for her art from international galleries and collectors since 2014.